jlan84/linear-algebra-assignment/individual.md

 ###Part 1.1

 The stochastic matrix is central to the Markov process.
-It is a sqaure matrix specifying that probabilities of going from one state to the other such that every column of the matrix sums to 1.
+It is a square matrix specifying that probabilities of going from one state to the other such that every column of the matrix sums to 1.

 The probability of entering a certain state depends only on the last state occupied and the stochastic matrix, not on any earlier states